List of Elemental Gelade characters: Minor characters

 Wolx Hound is an Edel Raid hunter.
-He wears a large black coat, has a large scar covering a large portion of his face, and prizes his motorcycle he calls the "Wolx Impulse EV (Wiev)".
-He shows only a cold demeanor to all except to his Edel Raid, Tilel, but only when they're alone.
+He wears a large black coat, has a large scar covering a large portion of his face, and prizes his motorcycle, which he calls the "Wolx Impulse EV (Wiev)".
+He shows a cold demeanor to everyone except for his Edel Raid, Tilel, but only when they are alone.
 To others, he claims Edel Raids are just "tools" to be used.

-In the anime, Wolx is a high-ranking mercenary hired by Chaos Choir to assists them in capturing Edel Raids.
+In the anime, Wolx is a high-ranking mercenary hired by Chaos Choir to assist them in capturing Edel Raids.
 He makes his first appearance searching for an Edel Raid named Selena.
-After he completes his job, he is assigned to capture Ren, only to find Cou alone.
+After he completes his job, he is assigned to capture Ren, only to find Coud alone.

-In the manga, Wolx attacks and badly injures Sunweld and kidnaps Challo.
-Using a sealing charm, he also kidnaps Kuea.
-Before completing the deal with a black market broker, he is interrupted by Cisqua.
+In the manga, Wolx attacks and injures Sunweld and kidnaps Challo, also kidnapping Kuea using a sealing charm.
+However, before he can complete the deal with a black market broker, he is interrupted by Cisqua.

-In both the anime and manga, he admits his defeat after Tilel protects him from a shell fired by Cisqua.
-After this, he reforms so much that he even helped Coud get to Edel Garden.
-At the end of the anime, Wolx has now agreed to work with Arc Aile, last seen attacking an unknown enemy while reacting with Tilel.
+In both the anime and manga, he admits defeat after Tilel protects him from a shell fired by Cisqua, after which he reforms and helps Coud get to Edel Garden.
+At the end of the anime, Wolx has agreed to work with Arc Aile, last seen attacking an unknown enemy while reacting with Tilel.